Intervue/Data-structures-algorithms-for-interviews/README.md

 - 'XOR' of zero with a number is the number itself
 - '1s compliment is number obtained by reversing all the bits in the binary representation of a number. o to 1 and 1 to 0'
 - Linear hashing is (h(k) + i)modm (where m is the size of the hash table, h(k) is the hash function that takes the key k and returns a value i is the parameter that is incremented to get different values)
+- Subarrays of an array are always contiguous whereas subsequence may not be contiguous

 # Topic1: Introduction